 Experience in the isolation, purification and characterization of proteins.
 Lab fee.
 Prerequisites: CHEM 312L, 405 concurrent.
 Fall.

 Advanced topics on the chemical aspects of living organism with an emphasis on biopolymer interactions.
 Topics include protein-nucleic acid interactions, genetic information processing and molecular physiology.
 Prerequisite: CHEM 405.
 Spring.

 425 ADVANCED ORGANIC CHEMISTRY - 3 hours

 A physical organic approach to structure and reactions.
 The use of chemical literature and electronic searching with STN are practiced.
-Prerequisite: CHEM 312 and 342, or consent of instructor.
+Prerequisite: CHEM 312 and 342.

 427 INSTRUMENTAL ANALYSIS LAB - 2 hours